edwingeng/doublejump/README.md

 # doublejump
-An evolved Google's jump consistent hash
+A variation of the Google's jump consistent hash